 You also need to be sure that you can trust the other person totally and that you can both treat each other with respect.
-Never be alone with someone you don't know or have just met in person for the first time.
+In order to ensure your own safety, it's best to avoid alone with someone you don't know or have just met in person for the first time.

 If the person is known to your friends, ask what they're like.
-If they have a reputation for treating people badly, avoid them.
+If they have a reputation for treating people badly, it's usually best to avoid them.

-Sex is usually a private thing, but it's a good idea to let a trusted friend know who you'll be with and where you'll be.
+Sex is usually a private thing, but it's a good idea to let someone you trust know who you'll be with and where you'll be.

-Arrange to get in touch with your friend afterwards at a set time.
-That way, they can raise the alarm if you go missing.
+You could even arrange to get in touch with your friend afterwards at a set time.
+That way, they can raise the alarm if they don't hear from you.

-Lastly, remember that alcohol and drugs make it harder for us to judge if people are okay or up to no good.
+Remember that alcohol and drugs lower your inhibition, and make it harder for to judge if people are okay or potentially up to no good.